nicktohzyu/intelBot/intelbot_spec.md

 ## master table
 each row represents a station

-columns: station name (pk), groupID (group with the stationmasters), time per person, tablename (for queue), queue length, current queue number, ping text (to be sent to front participant)
+columns: station name (pk), groupID (group with the stationmasters), time per person, tablename (for queue, or use stationname), queue length, current queue number, ping text (to be sent to front participant)

 ## table of participants
 stores the queue they are in